MR-Addict/linktree/README.md

 - [ ] Cannot use bcrypt for hash and compare password
 - [ ] Cannot put Popup component in root component folder, strange bug
-- [ ] Cannot use turbopack, turbo really got a lot of bugs needed to fix
+- [ ] Cannot use turbopack, turbopack really got a lot of bugs needed to fix
 - [ ] Cannot loading other route loading component, only root loading is usable

 ## 5. Development